 Remote work offers flexibility and freedom, yet it can blur the lines between job and personal life.
 Long hours, constant video calls, and the absence of social interaction may all contribute to mental fatigue.
 This calculator helps you recognize early warning signs by assigning a simple risk score.
 With that knowledge you can make adjustments before burnout derails productivity and well-being.

 To reduce burnout risk, establish clear boundaries around work hours.
 Turn off notifications in the evening and resist the urge to check email first thing in the morning.
 Block time on your calendar for lunch and brief movement breaks so meetings don’t crowd them out.
-Experiment with "focus days" that limit meetings to certain blocks, freeing up uninterrupted time for deep work.
+Experiment with focus blocks that limit meetings to certain windows, freeing up uninterrupted time for deep work.

 One of the hidden challenges of remote work is isolation.
 Make an effort to connect with colleagues informally through chat, virtual coffee breaks, or occasional team gatherings.
-Social support has been shown to buffer stress, making the difference between a sustainable work-from-home routine and one that leaves you drained.
+Social support can buffer stress, making the difference between a sustainable work-from-home routine and one that leaves you drained.

 It’s easy to feel you must be constantly reachable online.
 Setting specific times for responding to messages helps you avoid context switching and mental fatigue.
 Communicate these expectations with your team so everyone respects those boundaries.